rationally-app/mobile-application/README.md

         }
         ```

+8. Download a build mentioned in https://www.notion.so/sally-wallet/Mobile-development-workflow-49a03003b97444a280a75c53e7386600

-8. Run one of the following to start development:
+9. Run one of the following to start development:
     -   `npm run start`
     -   `npm run start:mock`: If you'd like to mock the APIs
     -   `npm run storybook`: If you'd like to use Storybook for development

-9. Open Expo and launch the app

 ### Tools